Posted on May 8, 2023 by Rebekah Alegria

 Active with student organizations on campus, she took pride in being a member of both CompTIA and Women in Cyber Security (WICyS).
 For Comp TIA she organized and planned the weekly agenda, upcoming events and certification workshops for the over 300-member cyber security student organization.
 She joined WICyS because it brings together like-minded, goal-driven women cyber security majors who are often overshadowed in the primarily male career field.

-After reflecting on her UTSA journey, Daredia will miss studying with friends at the Sombrilla and the unique culture and inclusivity that the university offers, as well as the professors that have helped her along the way.
+After reflecting on her UTSA journey, Daredia will miss studying with friends at the Sombrilla and the unique culture and inclusivity that the university offers, as well as the professors who have helped her along the way.

 But she looks forward to her next journey as an information security analyst with American Express in Arizona.
 With plans to travel this summer, she can’t wait to begin her new career and a lifetime of helping others.